 Timing: [weeks]

 Different dinoflagellate species have widely differing growth condition requirements reflecting their diverse trophic strategies and nutrient preferences.
-It is desirable to obtain at least 2-5 million cells in order to make sure final Hi-C libraries are sufficiently complex, with larger input cell numbers and generating multiple libraries in parallel from them being ideal for maximizing the number of contacts mapped.
+It is desirable to obtain at least 2-5 million cells in order to make sure final Hi-C libraries are sufficiently complex, with larger input cell numbers and generating multiple libraries in parallel (i.e. carrying out multiple Hi-C experiments from the same input material split into multiple chunks) being ideal for maximizing the number of contacts mapped.

 Order reagents and kits